-Almost half of the premiums and reserves are related to proportional business, around 30% are related to non-proportional business and 20% to facultative business.
-Around 15% of premiums and 10% of reserves are related to risks underwritten in the Americas (Canada, US and Latin America).
+Almost half of the premium and reserves are related to proportional business, around 30% are related to non-proportional business and 20% to facultative business.
+Around 18% of premium and 14% of reserves are related to risks underwritten in the Americas (Canada, US and Latin America).